eriknelson/cat-osb-f2f-2017/README.md

 There is a desire for v3 to have some kind of rollback if an update fails.

 Separately, right now, spec only allows for specifying whether or not an instance can have its plan changed.
-There is not visibility into what transitions are available.
+There is no visibility into what transitions are available.
 AI to propose describing valid transition matrix for plans (APB spec can currently do this, broker has the data as well).